- Daddy who killed his four year old son sentenced to 15 years in prisonPosted 1 day ago

-- Drug Enforcement Commission arrests Lusaka man for trafficking in cocainePosted 3 days ago
+- Drug Enforcement Commission arrests five people for money launderingPosted 3 days ago

 Female Ndola school teacher who made obscene pictures of herself fined by court